MadhushreeKumari18/MadhushreeKumari18/README.md

 A Software Engineer with 8+ years of experience in the design and development of large scale Distributed Systems.

 - 🔭 I’m currently working as a full stack developer in an MNC.
-- 🌱 I’m currently learning problem solving and system designing skills.
+- 🌱 I’m currently learning complex problem solving and system designing skills.

 ### 🛠 &nbsp;Tech Stack
   <!--